Tim Staffell: Model maker, designer and animator

-Return to music: aMIGO
+Return to music

 In 2001, Staffell returned to the music industry, co-forming with long-time collaborator Richard Lightman a new blues / funk band called aMIGO, drawing inspiration from folk, Latin and rock.
 In 2003 they released one eponymous album, with re-recorded versions of the old Smile tunes "Earth" and "Doin' Alright", featuring his former bandmate Brian May on guitars and vocals.
 The album was self released and available on CD-R for a limited release run (less than 300 copies) and later released via iTunes.

-Involvement in Bohemian Rhapsody movie

 In April 2018, Staffell was invited to record his part of the song "Doin' Alright" alongside the other Smile members, Brian May and Roger Taylor, for the upcoming soundtrack to the movie Bohemian Rhapsody, which tells the life story of Queen.
 The song was credited to Smile, and titled "Doing All Right ...
 Revisited".
 The music score was released on 19 October 2018, and the movie premiere was three days later.
 The soundtrack debuted on the UK albums chart at number 5 on 26 October 2018.